PerplexedTheta/koha-plugin-crontab/README.md

 * Add the pluginsdir to your apache PERL5LIB paths and koha-plack startup scripts PERL5LIB
 * Restart your webserver

 Once set up is complete you will need to alter your UseKohaPlugins system preference.
-On the Tools page you will see the Tools Plugins and on the Reports page you will see the Reports Plugins.

 ## Add dependencies